fedesoria/docs/sites/default/content/db/index.md

 The `ID` and `Title` properties begin with an uppercase letter, so they are exported properties.
-Exported properties of a struct are mapped to table columns according to their name (letter case and underscores won't matter), while the `private` property is unexported and will be ignored by `upper.io/db`.
+Exported properties of a struct are mapped to table columns using the property name, the `private` property is unexported and will be ignored by `upper.io/db`.

-`upper.io/db` assumes that a property will be matched to one and only one column, trying to map multiple properties to the same column is currently not supported.
+`upper.io/db` assumes that a property will be mapped to one and only one column, trying to map multiple properties to the same column is currently not supported.

 ### Custom column names and property options (using the `db` tag).

-If the name of the exported property is different from the name of the column, you could use a `db` tag in the property definition to bind it to a custom column name:
+You can also use a `db` tag in the property definition to bind it to a custom column name:

 ```go